lmanzanillas/ULALAP/README.md

 when you start a new session

 ## How to use it in LXPLUS
+Put the following lines in a setup_geant4.sh file
 ```
 # Modules:
 source /cvmfs/sft.cern.ch/lcg/contrib/gcc/12/x86_64-centos9/setup.sh #set up compiler